10kh-at-rb/poodr/notes/chapter_2.md

 ### How to Group Methods into Classes
 You will put your methods in a class but at the beginning of your project you cannot possibly get this right, so don't worry about it too much just start.

-> Design is more the art of preserving changeability than it is the act of achieving perfection.

 ### How to Organize Code to Allow for Easy Changes